 On October 20, 2009, the Company entered into a Series A-1 Preferred Stock Purchase Agreement with certain investors.
 In connection with the financing, the Company issued 30,726,326 shares of Series A-1 Convertible Preferred Stock for an aggregate amount of \$38,979,412, which included the conversion of principal and accrued interest related to an earlier bridge financing of \$16,099,770.
-In connection with the Series A-1 Preferred Stock financing, all then-outstanding shares of Series A and Series B Preferred Stock were converted into common stock, and all then outstanding warrants to purchase Series B Preferred Stock were converted into warrants to purchase common stock.
-Immediately prior to the Series A-1 Preferred Stock financing, the Company effected a 1-for-10 reverse stock split of the outstanding common stock.
+In connection with the Series A-1 Preferred Stock financing, all then-outstanding shares of Series A and Series B Preferred Stock were converted into common stock, and all then outstanding warrants to purchase Series B Preferred Stock were converted into warrants to purchase Series B Preferred Stock were converted into warrants to purchase Series A -1 Preferred Stock split of the outstanding common stock.
 All prior-period applicable share amounts have been retroactively adjusted to reflect the reverse stock split.
-As of December 31, 2012, the Company's Amended and Restated Certificate of Incorporation authorized the issuance of 130,601,021 shares of stock, of which 70,258,276 are designated as common stock with a par value of \$0.001, and of which 60,342,745 are designated as Series A-1 Convertible Preferred Stock with a par value of \$0.001.
+As of December 31, 2013, the Company's Amended and Restated Certificate of Incorporation authorized the issuance of 130,601,021 shares of stock, of which 70,258,276 are designated as common stock with a par value of \$0.001, and of which 60,342,745 are designated as Series A-1 Convertible Preferred Stock with a par value of \$0.001.